jpm369/mango/README.md

 # mango
+061621 Update: Not a software update, but Mango/Comet/Xlinkprophet is fully compatible with Bruker TimsTOF data.
+We had good results using the tdf2mzml converter (https://github.com/mafreitas/tdf2mzml) to generate the mzML.
+Use instrument = TOF and resolution = 35000 for hardklor in the mango.params.

 021919 Update: There is a typo in figure S4 of the manuscript for the DSSO derivation.
 "Long arm modification: 85.94264" is incorrect, it should be "Long arm modification: 85.98264" instead.
 For DSSO searches you should use 85.98264 for the lysine mod in searches.